 Stamford is a very small village located in the state of New York.
 With a population of 1,071 people and two constituent neighborhoods, Stamford is the 709th largest community in New York.
-Much of the housing stock in Stamford was built prior to World War II, making it one of the older and more historic villages in the country.
+Stamford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stamford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stamford is a village of service providers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Stamford who work in food service (10.87%), teaching (10.66%), and management occupations (8.53%).
+Stamford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Stamford is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Stamford who work in food service (9.87%), healthcare suport services (9.87%), and office and administrative support (8.38%).

-The overall education level of Stamford is somewhat higher than in the average US city of 21.84%: 26.70% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Stamford who are college-educated is somewhat higher than the average US community of 21.84%: 25.59% of adults in Stamford have at least a bachelor's degree.

 The people who call Stamford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Stamford residents report their race to be White, followed by Asian.
-Important ancestries of people in Stamford include Irish, Italian, English, and Dutch.
+The greatest number of Stamford residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Stamford include German, Italian, English, and Dutch.

 The most common language spoken in Stamford is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Slavic languages.